 TDS Telecom Internet in Washington at a Glance

 TDS Telecom delivers fiber, cable, and DSL internet across the Puget Sound metro, Cascade Range, and Columbia Basin in Washington.
-With fiber speeds up to 2 Gbps and plans starting at $39.95 per month, TDS serves communities in Seattle, Spokane, and Tacoma, providing reliable broadband to both urban neighborhoods and hard-to-reach rural areas throughout the state.
+With fiber speeds up to 2 Gbps and plans starting at $39.95 per month, TDS serves communities in Seattle, Spokane.
+Tacoma, providing reliable broadband to both urban neighborhoods and hard-to-reach rural areas throughout the state.

 TDS Telecom Internet Service in Washington

 TDS addresses the connectivity gap created by Cascade Range splitting the state and remote eastern Washington farming towns through a multi-technology approach.
 In denser areas near Seattle and Spokane, customers can access TDS fiber plans offering symmetrical speeds up to 2 Gbps.
-Residents in outlying communities around Tacoma, Bellevue, and parts of Snohomish County may rely on TDS DSL service, which provides download speeds up to 100 Mbps.
+Residents in outlying communities around Tacoma, Bellevue, and parts of Snohomish County may rely on TDS DSL service.
+Which provides download speeds up to 100 Mbps.
 This layered strategy ensures that Washington's tech-industry powerhouse on the west side, agriculture on the east can find a suitable plan regardless of location, though fiber availability continues to expand quarterly as TDS extends its network footprint.

 TDS Telecom Plans Available in Washington